 Key reasons why you need to calculate unit economics

 For every venture, CAC needs to be less than LTV.
+This rule is a basic unit economics calculation.
 However, many of Silicon Valley’s failures happen because companies (and their investors) have a firm belief in their ability to somehow sidestep this law.

 An illustrative example is Hollar, with its idea to sell branded consumables through an online dollar store.
 Hollar’s team thought they could provide discounts on premium goods thanks to customers who would buy multiple items at a time, thereby cutting shipping costs.
 But selling at a loss and skyrocketing financial losses were the facts of Hollar's life.
 Not helpful was over $77 million in funding that the online shop had raised since the 2015 year founded, and in February 2020 Hollar announced its closing.